 It’s not a bad practice, but I have to admit that I never did it.
 It’s only recently that I have started asking for 50% down and I don’t do it all of the time.

-I have to say that in over five years of writing, I have always been paid and in a timely manner as well.
+I have to say that in all the years I have written for others, I have always been paid and in a timely manner as well.

 You’ll have to decide what is right for you.